You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 AUB has committed to the Student Minds Mental Health Charter, adopting a whole university approach to promoting and supporting positive mental wellbeing.
 Building on our AUB values of collaborative, connected, innovative and passionate, we aim to facilitate staff and students to develop insight, understanding and skills to manage and maintain their own wellbeing.

-Our charter summarises the work already undertaken by staff, students and AUBSU, and sets out future plans to promote a culture of mutual respect and understanding.
+Our charter submission summarises the work already undertaken by staff, students and AUBSU, and sets out future plans to promote a culture of mutual respect and understanding.
 Working together, we will offer the support, tools and opportunities that help us all to achieve positive wellbeing.

 Case studies